Sarah-Lagattuta/Bat-Counting-YOLOv11-SORT/README.md

 The goal of this challenge is to adapt an existing thermal-video bat detection and tracking pipeline for edge computing.
 You will work with our pretrained YOLO weights, sample thermal videos from real deployments, and our existing tracking/counting pipeline, then optimize the workflow for faster, lighter-weight deployment on constrained hardware.

+# Sample Videos and Counts

+To see how this model works, please view the example videos with annotations from running the bat counting model in (`examples/sample_annotations/`).
+To guide your work in adapting these models to edge computing, we've provided sample, untracked videos in (`videos/`) as well as their associated counts from the PB_noaug model in (`examples/sample_counts`).

 # Introduction to the Existing Pipeline

 This document describes the workflow to run one of the YOLO11 models (trained with data from the NSF Center for Pandemic Insights) and track and count bats with SORT.
 This workflow was originally developed for HPC (High Performance Cluster) use (SLURM).
 You can run everything locally using Pixi, but A SLURM batch script (`configs/track_array.sh`) is included if you want to use HPC.

-# Sample Videos and Counts

-Please also see the sample videos that we have provided in ('examples/sample_videos/') as well as their associated counts from the PB_noaug model in ('examples/sample_counts').
-This information can be used to check that the model is running properly.
-Example videos with annotations from the model results can be found in ('examples/sample_annotations/').

 ---